-Zenkit is another free Microsoft Project alternative which is simple to use and provides easy task management.
+Zenkit is another free Microsoft Project alternative that is simple to use and provides easy task management.
 The software provides different tools for different teams to fulfill their overall business needs.
-Whether it’s project management, CRM, support or any other business solution, Zenkit caters all.
+Whether it’s project management, CRM, support, or any other business solution, Zenkit caters to all.

 - Personalized calendar to arrange tasks according to priorities.

 - Team inboxes to assign tasks and monitor progress systematically.